proarsing/ioBroker.uws/README.md

 Configuration of OPC UA Client should be done in config file:
 ./config/opcconfig.js

+## To-Do
+- Use settings for opc ua tag list from custom configuration file defined in PATH in Web UI, instead of static(fix) PATH

 ## Changelog
 ### 0.0.2 (2020-11-20)
 * (Vladislav Arsic) Communication with OPC UA Server established